SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 ### Encoding

 After null values within the dataset have been handled, it is necessary to encode the categorical features such that they can be processed by Machine Learning algorithms.
+In the cases of ordinal data, this can be done in place as the different categories are in a defined order.
+Passenger Class is an example of ordinal data: as this feature can only take on three different values which correlate to the passenger's Socio-Economic Status.
+Sex is generally not considered to be an ordinal variable, but in this example could be encoded in-place as Females had a substantially higher chance of survival.

 {% highlight python %}